Transparent conducting film: Overview

 Transparent conductive oxides (TCO) are doped metal oxides used in optoelectronic devices such as flat panel displays and photovoltaics (including inorganic devices, organic devices, and dye-sensitized solar cells).
 Most of these films are fabricated with polycrystalline or amorphous microstructures.
 Typically, these applications use electrode materials that have greater than 80% transmittance of incident light as well as electrical conductivities higher than 10^{3} S/cm for efficient carrier transport.
 In general, TCOs for use as thin-film electrodes in solar cells should have a minimum carrier concentration on the order of 10^{20} cm^{−3} for low resistivity and a bandgap greater than 3.2 eV to avoid absorption of light over most of the solar spectra.
 Mobility in these films is typically limited by ionized impurity scattering due to the large amount of ionized dopant atoms and is on the order of 40 cm^{2}/(V·s) for the best performing TCOs.
 Current transparent conducting oxides used in industry are primarily n-type conductors, meaning their primary conduction is as donors of electrons.
 This is because electron mobilities are typically higher than hole mobilities, making it difficult to find shallow acceptors in wide band gap oxides to create a large hole population.
 Suitable p-type transparent conducting oxides are still being researched, though the best of them are still orders of magnitude behind n-type TCOs.
+An early p-type TCO was the delafossite oxide CuAlO_{2}; in 1997, Kawazoe et al. reported p-type electrical conduction in transparent CuAlO_{2} thin films, helping establish p-type transparent oxide semiconductor research.
 The lower carriers' concentration of TCOs with respect to metals shift their plasmonic resonance into the NIR and SWIR range.